-Teeth whitening is a quick, easy, and common procedure that can greatly improve the way your teeth look.
-If you have stains or discoloration on your teeth, a single, one-hour whitening appointment with your dentist can make a huge difference.
+Teeth whitening is an easy, quick, and common procedure that can significantly improve the appearance of your teeth.
+If you have stains or discoloration on your teeth, a one-hour whitening appointment with your dentist can make a big difference.
 However, for some types of discoloration, whitening is not the most effective treatment.

 Teeth whitening makes use of a professional-strength bleaching agent to remove stains from the tooth surfaces.
 The whitener is applied by your cosmetic dentist, in her office, and is left for about twenty minutes.
 Some whitening agents require a special light to activate them and increase their effectiveness.
 During the treatment, your gums, lips, and tongue are protected with special appliances so they won’t be irritated by the whitener.